 Remember take only pictures and leave only footprints.

 It is wise to obtain highway and weather information before leaving home and be prepared for winter weather while in the mountains.
 Many unpaved forest roads are quite slippery when wet, while some clay based roads simply become impassable.

 This page is updated weekly during the fall season.
 Visit us again for updated colorful photos, as well as a list of recommended viewing areas.
-A photo gallery has been put together for your enjoyment.
+A photo gallery has been put together for your enjoyment in addition to many beautiful photos on Flickr.
 Photos were taken by Forest Service employees throughout the Region, as well as public forest visitors.
 You are free to download the photos in this gallery, except for those that have a copyright symbol next to them.
-If you have fall color photos you would like displayed on our web site or an area that you like to share with other, e-mail the information to Jody Rose.
+If you have fall color photos you would like displayed on our web site or an area that you like to share with other, e-mail the information to the r4_fswebmaster.

 Visit the Washington Office web site for additional information on viewing fall colors throughout the country.